tremwil/SteamP2PInfo/README.md

 ![](https://raw.githubusercontent.com/tremwil/SteamP2PInfo/master/gui.PNG)

 # How to Use
 Download the lastest release from the Releases tab and extract the ZIP file in any folder on your computer.
 Once the game is running, start `SteamP2PInfo.exe` and click on "Attach Game".
 Select the appropriate game window in the dialog.
 If this game has never been opened before, you will be prompted to enter the game's **Steam AppId**.
 This can be queried on websites like [steamdb](https://steamdb.info/).
-The Steam console will then open. **You must enter the following command in the console for the tool to work:** `log_ipc "BeginAuthSession,EndAuthSession"`.
+The Steam console will then open. **You must enter the following command in the console for the tool to work:** `log_ipc "BeginAuthSession,EndAuthSession,LeaveLobby,SendClanChatMessage"`.
 The program should now be ready!
 You can then go in the "Config" tab to customize game-specific settings.

 # Known Issues (V1.0.1)
 ### Peers not getting detected in rare circumstances